 Public transport road:

-Taxi: Taxis are the easiest option for getting between the airport and Atlantic City (journey time: 20-30 minutes; fare: around $30).
-A courtesy telephone assistance line (tel: 2002) is available at the taxi service desk, close to baggage reclaim.
+Taxi: Taxis are available curbside just outside the terminal (journey time: 20-30 minutes).
+A courtesy telephone assistance line (tel: 2002) is available at the taxi service desk close to baggage claim and the terminal exit.

-Shuttle: Pre-bookable 'Jitney' services (tel: +1 609 576 2776; www.jitneyac.com) meet all arriving flights, and charge a fixed US $10 fare from the airport to all destinations in the city.
+Shuttle: 'Jitney' services (tel: +1 609 576 2776; www.jitneyac.com) meet all arriving flights and charge a fixed US $10 for journeys from the airport to all Atlantic City hotels and casinos.

 Public transport rail:

-There are ATMs on the upper and lower levels of the terminal building.
+ATMs are located on the first and second floors of the terminal building.

-Food and drink outlets can be found throughout the airport.
+Food and drink outlets are stationed throughout the airport.
 Options include a pub/restaurant, bar and sandwich shop.

-A porter service is available for those who require assistance – porters are self-employed and rely on tips for their income.
+A porter service is available for those who require assistance.
 Enquiries regarding lost property should be addressed to the airport’s information desk.

-Long-term/economy parking is available a little distance from the terminal building.
-Visitors can either make the short walk to the terminal or use the free shuttle that makes continuous trips to and from the car park – shuttles operate from 0400.
+Economy parking is available a short distance from the terminal building.
+Visitors can either take the short walk to the terminal or use the free shuttle, available starting at 4:00 a.m. every day, that makes continuous trips to and from the economy car park.

-Car hire operators: Avis, Budget, Enterprise and Hertz are represented at Atlantic City International Airport.
-Car hire desks are located inside the terminal (next to the baggage claim area), while pick-up/drop-off areas are located adjacent to the rental offices (kerbside, near the check-in area).
+Car hire operators: Avis, Budget, Enterprise and Hertz are represented at the airport.
+Car hire desks are located inside the terminal next to the baggage claim area.
+Pre-arranged appointments are recommended for those who require handicap assistance.